binh-vu/ream/README.md

 ## Introduction

 Let's say you are developing a method, an algorithm, or a pipeline to solve a problem.
 In many cases, it can be viewed as a computational graph.
-So why not structuring your code as a computational graph, where each node is a component in your method or a step in your pipeline?
-It made your code more modular, easy to release, to cache, and to evaluate.
+So why not structure your code as a computational graph, where each node is a component in your method or a step in your pipeline?
+It made your code more modular, and easy to release, cache, and evaluate.
 To see how we can apply this architecture, let's take a look at a record linkage project (linking entities in a table).
 A record linkage system typically has the following steps:

 1. Generate candidate entities in a table